How to choose a great travel camera

 I’ve put together my top 5 tips on choosing a great travel camera for all you Out of Town Blog readers, to ensure you can get the best photos while on your next holiday.

 When I see someone traveling with a big, bulky dSLR camera, it makes me cringe!
 With the advent of mirrorless compact cameras, professional image quality can now be attained in a camera body that’s often half the size of the average dSLR.

-As a seasoned traveller, you already know that to be able to fully enjoy your travels, it’s important that you travel light.
-Having a small, lightweight camera is essential to ensure your camera can be carried either around your neck, or in your pocket, ready to be used straight away.
+As a seasoned traveler, you already know that to be able to fully enjoy your travels, it’s important that you travel light.
+Having a small, lightweight camera is essential to ensure your camera can be carried either around your neck or in your pocket, ready to be used straight away.

 Recommended camera: Canon Powershot G9X Mark II